-Gratitude Challenge Activity for Kids:
+Gratitude Challenge for Students: Letter-Writing Gratitude Activities

-Grab this gratitude challenge with a gratitude journal in a money saving bundle here:
+Grab this gratitude challenge with a gratitude journal in a money-saving bundle here:

 Research shows that expressing gratitude has a positive effect on mood, peer relationships, and an overall higher quality of life.
 Gratitude ignites the parasympathetic nervous system, which leads to feelings of calmness.
 Expressing gratitude releases dopamine and serotonin, which also results in a more pleasurable state of mind.

 - bulletin board letters that spell “GRATITUDE CHALLENGE” as well as letter to spell “RIP-N-RECOGNIZE” (these are optional for the bulletin board)

 - 20 RIP-N-RECOGNIZE Gratitude Challenge posters in full color and black and white

 - Use these posters on a bulletin board, classroom display, counseling office, or common area in your school.

 - Set a goal for students to reach, but issue a “challenge” for students to go above and beyond the recommended goal.
 Each challenge (poster) is worth TWO points.
 Students get one point for writing the letter and an additional point for sending or delivering the letter/note.
 Some posters DO REQUIRE students to research an address.
 NOTE: The second point on any challenge CANNOT be earned until the letter is dropped off at the post office or delivered in person.